Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Acknowledgements

 \subsection{Author Contributions}

 S.M.G., N.D., A.S., and C.W.J. conceived the study.
 O.A.A., J.F., and N.D. conducted DFT calculations.
-O.A.A., M.V., N.D. and S.M.G. developed the SCAB.
 M.V. developed the tight-binding model with input from O.A.A.,N.D.,J.F., and S.M.G.
 R.B.R. and N.J.G. grew the crystals.
 N.D. and A.F. conducted spin-ARPES measurements.
-C.W.J. developed the ARRES technique at the Foundry and N.D. and A.S. conducted the spin-ARRES measurements.
+C.W.J. developed the ARRES technique at the Foundry, E.S.B. and N.D. developed the software for reproducible spin-ARRES measurements, N.D. and A.S. conducted the spin-ARRES measurements.
 N.D., O.A.A., M.V., and S.M.G. wrote the paper with input from all coauthors.
 S.M.G. supervised the project.